johnhayn-es/johnhayn-es/work/ep-timesheets.md

 ### Prepopulation of timesheets
 ![Pre-populated timesheet](/assets/images/timesheets--week.png)
+_An alert was added to the top of the timesheet page to let the owner know that their timesheet had been prepopulated._

 #### User story(s)
 * As a member of crew, when I need to tell the Production Team how many hours I've worked I want to get it done quickly and accurately so that I can get back to my actual job.